shahidost/VTKEL/README.md

-File 'Incorrect NER and linking mention.xlsx' consists of all error cases, wrongly extracted by PIKES for NER and entites linking.
+File 'Incorrect NER and linking mention.xlsx' consists of all error cases which are wrongly extracted by PIKES for NER and entites linking.